POSYDON-code/POSYDON/docs/_source/index.rst

 About POSYDON
 -------------

-POSYDON is a next-generation single and binary-star population synthesis tool.
+POSYDON is a next-generation single- and binary-star population synthesis tool.
 Our vision is to provide researchers and enthusiasts with a state-of-the-art platform to delve into the intricacies of stellar structures and binary evolutions using MESA.
 With full stellar structure modeling, advanced machine learning techniques, and a modular architecture, POSYDON stands at the forefront of astrophysical simulations.

-To stay up to date with the latest news about POSYDON, check out our `official website <https://www.posydon.org>`_ for more details.
+To stay up-to-date with the latest news about POSYDON, check out our `official website <https://www.posydon.org>`_ for more details.

 How is this Documentation Structured?
 -------------------------------------